Rent a car and discover the hidden gems of Thailand

 Sunday Walking Street is a savory place for food buffs.
 Explorers can taste the iconic trademark of Thailand when it comes to affordable and delicious dishes.
 Visitors can see varieties of foods in this area.
 From the legendary pad Thai, Chicken Satay, Samosas, Fried Bananas, Sweet Roti, and tasty fruit smoothies, all of it are at cheaper costs.
 Aside from satisfying cravings, there also rows of bizarre goods and souvenirs.

 The famous market caters to thousands of crowds every week.
 So, even if you head early, expect to see plenty of people strolling around the site.
 But, the noise, chaos, and hype are worth experiencing.
-Of course, having an International Driver’s Licence or License in Thailand is an essential item to feel the exhilarating ambiance of driving.

 Check Other Markets to Go